-How We Addressed the Addressed the Addressed the Matter in Our Audit revenues, including, among others, controls related to management's assessment of when control of goods and services is transferred to customers, the Company's use of relevant third-party service organizations, and management's revenue of significant assumptions and underlying data used to estimate the average card lifetime and the cash back rewards.
+We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's processes, systems and controls related to the recognition of card revenues and other fees, interchange revenues, and cash transfer Matter in Our Audit revenues, including, among others, controls related to management's assessment of when control of goods and services is transferred to customers, the Company's use of relevant third-party service organizations, and management's review of significant assumptions and underlying data used to estimate the average card lifetime and the cash back rewards.

 Our audit procedures included, among others, assessing a sample of contracts to determine whether terms that may impact revenue recognition were identified and properly considered in the Company's evaluation of the accounting for the contracts, calculating revenue per transaction based upon the card revenues and other fees, interchange revenues, and cash transfer calculating revenue per transaction based upon the card revenues and other tees, interchange revenues, and cash transfer revenues recognized and relevant non-financial metrics for each revenue stream (e.g., purchase volumes and number of card activations) and comparing the revenue per transaction for each revenue stream to historical trends and expectations based on contractual rates and historical data.
 We tested revenue transaction details on a sample basis for certain card revenues and other fees by agreeing such revenues and fees to third party supporting documentation.
 In addition, we tested the methodology and significant assumptions and underlying data used in management's estimate of the average card lifetime by comparing the assumptions and data to the Company's historical data involving the period from activation of the card through the date of last positive balance.
-We tested the methodology and significant assumptions and underlying data used in management's estimate of the cash back rewards by comparing the customer activity and customer redemption rates to comparable neer trends and the Company's historical reward data. comparable peer trends and the Company's historical reward data.
+We tested the methodology and significant assumptions and underlying data used in management's estimate of the cash back rewards by comparing the customer activity and customer redemption rates to comparable peer transaction based upon the card revenues and the Company's historical reward data comparable peer trends and the Company's historical reward data.